MicrosoftDocs/biztalk-docs/biztalk/core/how-to-add-a-message-for-an-exception1.md

 ---
-description: "Learn more about: How to Add a Message for an Exception"
+description: "Learn how to add a message for exception handling in BizTalk Server."
 title: "How to Add a Message for an Exception1 | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"